The Wild Reason Why Chelsea Handler's Dating Life Costs Her So Much Money

 “Because, I’m just not thinking about their circumstances and that they could lose their jobs.
 So, if that happens, and it has happened, I try to ameliorate the situation — with money.”

-“Do you understand that that behavior — paying someone to break up with them — isn’t necessary?”
+“Do you understand that that behaviour — paying someone to break up with them — isn’t necessary?”

 “Yup.”